 If you have lost your minor child or an adult child with no descendants, you have the right to recover by filing for wrongful death.
 In addition, parents have the right to bring a claim if they can demonstrate they were financially dependent on their child.

-4. Other Heirs
+4. Other Heirs of the Victim

 If there is no spouse or child who survives the deceased, other family members who are deemed to be heirs under California intestacy laws have the right to file a wrongful death claim.
 Heirs are the people who would legally inherit the deceased person’s property if that person died without a will.